codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 -   `keepCookies`:  - keep cookies between tests when `restart` is set to false.
 -   `waitForAction`: (optional) how long to wait after click, doubleClick or PressKey actions in ms. Default: 100.
 -   `waitForNavigation`: .
 When to consider navigation succeeded.
 Possible options: `load`, `domcontentloaded`, `networkidle0`, `networkidle2`.
 See [Puppeteer API][3].
 Array values are accepted as well.
+-   `pressKeyDelay`: .
+Delay between key presses in ms. Used when calling Puppeteers page.type(...) in fillField/appendField
 -   `getPageTimeout`  config option to set maximum navigation time in milliseconds.
 -   `waitForTimeout`: (optional) default wait\ timeout in ms. Default: 1000.
 -   `windowSize`: (optional) default window size.
 Set a dimension like `640x480`.